hauva69/chess-unicode/README.md

 # chess-unicode

+Documenting Unicode support for chess.
+I'm using New in Chess Yearbook 71 as a source what kind of characters there are.

 Symbol | Code point | English
 ------ | ---------- | -------
 &#x2654; | U+2654 | White Chess King